e22m4u/js-trie-router/README.md

 ### Route hooks

-Defining a route with the `defineRoute` method allows setting hooks to monitor and intercept requests and responses for a specific route.
+Defining a route with the `defineRoute` method allows to set up hooks to monitor and intercept requests and responses for a specific route.

 - `preHandler` executes before calling a route handler
 - `postHandler` executes after calling a route handler